prototypefund/reproducible-website/_events/paris2018/report.md

 -   Talk about the current state of rebuilders (w/ NYU)

--   (Think about) trust management forrebuilders
+-   (Think about) trust management for rebuilders

--   Reproducing packages in the Debian arcive
+-   Reproducing packages in the Debian archive

 -   How to ensure rebuilder operator diversity and create trust in their claims